Brewer Center Leadership

 F: 978-630-9497

 Shelley Errington Nicholson is a graduate of Roger Williams University with a Bachelor’s degree in Corporate Communications and a minor in Music.
-She also received her Masters of Science degree in Human Development and Family Studies with a concentration in College Student Personnel from the University of Rhode Island.
+She also received her Masters of Science Degree in Human Development and Family Studies with a concentration in College Student Personnel from the University of Rhode Island.
 Finally, Shelley received a Ph.D. in Educational Policy and Leadership from the University of Massachusetts Amherst as well as a Graduate Certificate in Advanced Feminist Studies.